rlaplant88/ELK-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _Web-1 - 10.0.0.5_
+- _Web-2 - 10.0.0.6_

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _We have installed Filebeat and Metric Beat onto the Web-1 and Web-2 machines and the logging information is being sent to the ELK-Server machine._

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _Filebeat collects and monitors log files_
+- _Metricbeat collects metrics and system statistics from the operating system and services running on the system_

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
-- Update the _____ file to include...
+- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana sections of the configuration file.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK-Server public IP address (http://104.41.130.227:5601/app/kibana) to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+The commands needed to run the Ansible configuration for the ELK-Server are: ssh azdmin@65.52.120.244 sudo docker container list -a (locate your ansible container name {clever_dhawan}) sudo docker start clever_dhawan sudo docker attach clever_dhawan sudo docker ps (to check to be sure the container is running) cd etc/etc/ansible ansible-playbook elk-docker.yml (configure the ELK-Server and starts the ELK container on the ELK-Server) wait a few minutes for the implementation of the ELK-Server cd etc/ansible/roles ansible-playbook filebeat-playbook-webservers.yml (installs filebeat) ansible-playbook metricbeat.yml (installs metricbeat) open a new web browser (http://104.41.130.227:5601/app/kibana).
+This will bring up the Kibana Web Portal